OpenSearch Pricing: Plans & Cost Guide 2026

-From $0 for self-hosted to $0.096/hr plus storage on AWS, choose between free open-source or paid managed instances.
+From free self-hosted to $0.096/hr plus storage on AWS, choose between free open-source or paid managed instances.

 OpenSearch plans and pricing